uvarc/rc-website/content/userinfo/storage/non-sensitive-data.md

 # `/scratch`

 `/scratch` is a Lustre high performance parallel filesystem accessible via the Rivanna login and compute nodes.
-All Rivanna HPC users are granted 10TB for free and can access this space within Rivanna at `/scratch/$USER`, where `$USER` is an individual's UVa computing ID. **The `/scratch` directory is not intended for long-term data storage.
-Files are flagged for removal 90 days after last modification timestamp.**

 {{% callout %}}

-<p><b>90 Day Deletion</b></p>
-The <code>/scratch</code> directory is designed for temporary storage for working jobs and should not be used as permanent storage.
-It has a limit of 350,000 per user.
-Files older than 90 days are deleted in a nightly process.
-[Read more](/userinfo/rivanna/storage/#scratch-cleanup-policy).
+{{% scratch-policy %}}
 {{% /callout %}}

 **How to request `/home` and `/scratch` space**